 Graduate assistantships are offered through many departments and colleges.
 Information concerning these types of assistance can be obtained from the department in which the student plans to study.
 All assistantships are governed by the Policy for the Administration of Graduate Assistantships.

 The Graduate School shares openings for graduate assistantships whenever possible.
-If you have any openings to post, please contact Sean Hendricks (firstname.lastname@example.org).
+If you have any openings to post, please submit the information at tiny.utk.edu/ga-announce or contact Sean Hendricks (firstname.lastname@example.org).

 One graduate research assistant (GRA) position in studying interactions of Ixodes scapularis ticks with tick-borne viruses is available immediately in the laboratory directed by Hameeda Sultana, PhD, at the University of Tennessee, Knoxville.
 Sultana has a well-equipped, state-of-the-art laboratory that uses multidisciplinary approaches such as virology, vector biology, genetics, molecular biology, biochemistry, bioinformatics, genomics, and cell biology to understand the interactions of human pathogens with vectors (tick and mosquitoes) and mammalian hosts.

 Highly motivated and interested candidates with a MS/DVM/MD/other professional degree and/or with relevant research experience in virology, vector-borne diseases, molecular biology, genetics, biochemistry or microbiology are especially encouraged to apply for this advertised position.
 Candidates with strong background in murine models, gene regulation, protein purification, protein-protein interactions and cell culture work are also highly encouraged to apply.
 In addition, BS graduates with a high GPA and strong motivation in research and higher education are also encouraged to apply.

 Read more about the Sultana Lab GRA position